Did You Lose a Loved One in a Drunk Driving Crash?

 Written by Malman Law, reviewed by Steve J. Malman.

 As published by the Illinois Secretary of State’s Illinois DUI Fact Book, 330 people died in alcohol-related crashes in 2017 alone.
 This means drunk driving accounted for about 30% of all traffic fatalities in the state.
 These drunk driving deaths also impact many more family members and friends.
 If you lost someone you love to a drunk driving crash, the Chicago wrongful death lawyers at Malman Law are here for you.
-We can explain your legal rights and help you on the path to justice for your loved one.
+We can explain your legal rights and help you find justice for your loved one.

 Do You Have a Wrongful Death Claim?